As I established myself in a new country and began to delve into a new way of living, I had hopes that this would break that cycle.

 I put everything into my studies, working full time, online modules and weekend classes.
 I quit my job and threw myself in head first (like I usually do!).

-I started my own business as a sole trader and launched myself in.
+I started my own business as a sole trader and launched in.
 I loved my new life as trainer from the moment I entered the industry.
 The people I met, the connections I made, the breakthroughs I helped facilitate, this was where I was meant to be.

 On the flip side, my own demons were running wild and I continued to run away from them.
 Metaphorically and physically.